51Degrees/documentation/src/info/dependencies.md

 - On-premise device detection
   - Windows
     - C++ redistributable 14.2 or later
-    - Platform Toolset Version v142?
-TODO - Needed for runtime or just build?
-    - Windows 10 SDK version 10.0.18362.0?
-TODO - Needed for runtime or just build?
   - Linux
-    - GCC 7.5
     - libatomic1
-    - glibc 2.?
-TODO - Is this just a sub-dependency of gcc (or clang on mac?)?

 Instructions for building from source:
 - [Pipeline](https://github.com/51Degrees/pipeline-dotnet#readme)